mlaveaux/merc/crates/lts/README.md

 ## Features

-The `merc_bcg_format` feature flag enables support for reading and writing LTSs in the BCG format from the [CADP](https://cadp.inria.fr/man/bcg.html) toolset.
+The `cadp` feature flag enables support for reading and writing LTSs in the BCG format from the [CADP](https://cadp.inria.fr/man/bcg.html) toolset.
 The `CADP` environment variable must be set to the installation path of CADP at compilation and run time for this to work.